Elks Leading the Way

 First Responder of the Year

-For nearly 150 years, the Elks have been proud to support our first responders.
+For over 150 years, the Elks have been proud to support our first responders.
 Although our Lodges are known for recognizing their bravery and valiant efforts by honoring them with dinners and awards, we also recognize their bravery and commitment to their communities at the state level during our annual convention.

 All law enforcement (police and sheriff), state certified firefighters of any rank below a Chief Officer, EMT’s and support service personnel (dispatch, corrections, etc.) are eligible for consideration.
 Awards are presented in each of these four categories.